-Teagasc is establishing a new virtual National Centre for Agri-Food Climate Research and Innovation to co-ordinate climate research and innovation and to accelerate efforts to bring “almost ready” and “early stage” technologies to deployment stage.
+The National Climate Centre is a virtual centre established by Teagasc to co-ordinate climate research and innovation.
+It will accelerate efforts to bring “almost ready” and “early stage” technologies to deployment stage.
 This will facilitate the Irish agriculture sector to meet its commitments in reducing greenhouse gas emissions.
 Twenty four new scientific staff will join the virtual centre.

-This National Centre will build on existing research infrastructure and human capital, working with national and international organisations and institutions to create an effective, trusted partnership.
+This Climate Centre will build on existing research infrastructure and human capital, working with national and international organisations and institutions to create an effective, trusted partnership.

 It will provide independent robust scientific and technological solutions to lead the agri-food sector towards climate-neutrality by 2050.